INTELLIGENCE CENTRE (COIC)

 There were numerous of timber benches around the various rooms.
 There was one room off to one side which may have been the Radio Room.
 There was no radio equipment there though.
 This room only had a few broken chairs in it.
 One of the smaller rooms had a smaller disposition board showing details for transport.
 The furniture in the rooms was made of very good quality timber.

-On 29 July 2001, I had a discussion with a person who told me that he was part of the Combined Operational Intelligence Centre (COIC) located inside Castle Hill at Green Street, West End.
-His Commanding Officer was Squadron Leader Primrose.
+On 29 July 2001, I had a discussion with Bill Stovell who told me that he was part of the Combined Operational Intelligence Centre (COIC) located inside Castle Hill at Green Street, West End.
+His Commanding Officer was Squadron Leader Patrick Stephen Jocelyn O'Connell Primrose (270447).
 As suggested by the name, the unit was a combination of the navy, army and air forces of the Dutch, British, New Zealand, American and Australian forces.
 There was also a Photographic Interpretation Unit (RAAF) located there.
 A Dick Spence, was attached to the Photographic unit at Green Street.
 There was also another very secret unit known as the Strict Intelligence Unit.
 There was a secret area where they had complete control of all Alerts issued in Australia.

 There was a car parking area near the entrance.
 Many trees had been planted to assist with camouflaging the location.
 They had to produce a security card and give a Secret Code No. to allow them to enter the Command Centre via the double steel doors.

 Once inside the command centre there were a number of small rooms to the left for each of the units that were stationed inside to use as a small office.
 One of these was used by Captain Johnson and Sgt.
-Stovell from the Australian Army.
+William Walpole Stovell (Q30658) from the Australian Army.

-My source told me that an American Officer, Major Jimmy Bakker, worked inside the command centre.
+Bill Stovell source told me that an American Officer, Major Jimmy Bakker, worked inside the command centre.
 Apparently he was a real comedian.
 He assisted the Dutch military.
 He smoked cigars which were manufactured by his father's company.
 I have since discovered that there was a Lt.
 Comdr.
 J. Bakker of the Royal Navy working in the Allied Translator and Interpreter Section (ATIS) at Indooroopilly in Brisbane.
 Could he have been the same person?
+Not American though!

 In one of the larger rooms, a number of people would sit around a large table where they would do their encyphering and decyphering and photographic interpretation using photographs from Port Moresby.
 It was from this table that they were in touch with the Coast Watchers via Morse Code and various Military Reporting Officers (MRO) via secure voice lines.
 These MRO's were people such as Harbour Masters, Railway Station Masters, etc.